THE XMM-NEWTON ABC GUIDE, STREAMLINED

 expression - filtering expression

-Finally, we could filter on RATE using tabgtigen.
-The typical background count rate for this observation is about 0.05 ct/s, so we would have:
+Finally, we could make a filter on RATE using tabgtigen.
+The typical quiescent count rate for this observation is about 0.1 ct/s, so we would have:

 We can apply the GTI to the event file by running rgsproc again. rgsproc is a complex task, running several steps, with five different entry and exit points.
 It is not necessary to rerun all the steps in the procudure, only the ones involving filtering.

 entrystage - stage at which to begin processing